AdobeDocs/experience-platform.en/help/landing/glossary.md

 **On-site targeting marketing action**: A marketing action that uses data for on-site ads, including the selection and delivery of advertisements on your organization's websites or apps, or to measure the delivery and effectiveness of such advertisements.

-**Once**: In the context of scheduled file exports, schedules a one time, on-demand, full file export.
+**Once**: In the context of scheduled file exports, schedules a one-time, on-demand, full file export.

 **Overwrite save strategy**: The "Overwrite" save strategy is an option for ingesting third-party data via a connection, where you can specify if ingested data will be overwritten on a specified schedule.